verifa/website/posts/a-study-of-developer-experience.md

 ## Why is Developer Experience important?

 A better Developer Experience is proven to improve individuals satisfaction, engagement and retention \cite{noda2023devex} as well increasing performance outcomes for individuals, teams and organisations \cite{devexinaction}.
 A happy and well-performing team will naturally lead to better recruitment because people will talk positively about your workplace and even recommend it to their connections.
 Thus, any company that delivers software should optimise their work environment from the perspective of those expected to participate in it.
-The emphasis here should be on the experience of the users of software delivery process; an overemphasis on productivity is the best way to lose it \cite{endres2003handbook}.
+The emphasis here should be on the experience of the users of the software delivery process; an overemphasis on productivity is the best way to lose it \cite{endres2003handbook}.

 ## What makes a good Developer Experience?